 In 1990 Jim Henson was pulled away from the world suddenly by bacterial pneumonia.
 His final appearance with Kermit being The Arsenio Hall Show on May 4, 1990.
 With a loving tribute and rebirth of his creations coming just two years later, with his son Brian’s directorial debut, A Muppet Christmas Carol.
 In over fifty years, Jim Henson’s Muppets have continued to play an essential role in TV, film, theatre and music.
 Always managing to remain relevant and timeless while maintaining the love and imagination of their creator.
 So join us as we explore our essential Muppets Movie picks that everyone should see at least once.

 Director: James Frawley

 Now celebrating its 41st birthday, the first Muppet Movie remains the benchmark for every Muppet film since.
 Its style, grace, humour and music captivating a whole generation of children.
 While its physical effects set the template for puppeteering work in Hollywood.
-Acting as an inspiration too ILM in filming of The Empire Strikes Back while creating The Jim Henson Creature Workshop.
+Acting as an inspiration to ILM in The Empire Strikes Back while creating The Jim Henson Creature Workshop.

-The Muppet Movie oozes love for the characters Henson created, and the family of performers and artists he embraced.
-From the first magical scene of Kermit playing his banjo in a swamp to the raucous energy of Dr Teeth and the Electric Mayhem.
+The Muppet Movie oozes love for the characters Henson created and the family of performers and artists he embraced.
+From the first magical scene of Kermit playing his banjo in a swamp to Dr Teeth and the Electric Mayhem’s raucous energy.
 But the icing on the cake is the musical score by Paul Williams and Kenny Asher.
-A score that gave birth to the Rainbow Connection, a song that beautifully summarised everything Henson’s Muppets stood for; hope, creativity, love and family.
+A score that would give the world The Rainbow Connection.
+A song that beautifully summarised everything Henson’s Muppets stood for; hope, creativity, love and family.
 And with over 250 Muppet characters appearing in the finale.
-The Muppet Movie is not only an intelligent and witty comedy but also an emotional journey into belonging, acceptance and dreams.
+The Muppet Movie is an intelligent and witty comedy and emotional journey into belonging, acceptance, and dreams.

 The Great Muppet Caper (1981)